-3. Know about Computer Viruses
+Know about Computer Viruses

-What is a computer virus?
+- What is a Computer Virus?

-How do you know your PC has a virus?
+- How does a Computer get Infected with Virus?

-How to prevent from a virus?
+- → How do you know your PC has a Virus?

-Antivirus software
+- How to Prevent from a Virus?

-Number of Periods
+- Antivirus Software

 While teaching this chapter, tell the students that a computer virus can destroy the programs and files saved in a computer.